mon5termatt/medicat_installer/README.md

 # Compatibility
 Works with Windows 10/11 **with powershell installed**

+**please note that this script requires cURL which was not included with windows until release 1703.**

 **THIS SCRIPT DOES NOT WORK WITH WINDOWS 7/8**

 Linux script tested with Ubuntu and CentOS